FedEx Express: Current fleet

 On December 15, 2011, FedEx announced an order for 27 Boeing 767-300Fs to replace its MD-10s.
 The 767s will be delivered between 2014 and 2018, with three aircraft being delivered in 2014, and with six aircraft delivered each year between 2015 and 2018.
 The airline also delayed deliveries of eleven Boeing 777Fs currently on order, but converted two options to firm orders.

 On July 2, 2012, FedEx announced an order for an additional 15 Boeing 767-300Fs to replace its MD-10 and A310-200 aircraft.
 As part of this announcement, it converted four of its Boeing 777 freighter order to 767-300Fs, for a total of 19 new 767s.
 The first Boeing 767-300F was delivered to the airline on September 4, 2013.

 With one of the world's largest aircraft fleets, FedEx Express is the largest contributor to the United States Civil Reserve Air Fleet in terms of aircraft pledged.

 The first Dassault Falcon 20C delivered to FedEx (operated with the registration N8FE) is on display at the Steven F. Udvar-Hazy Center of the National Air and Space Museum at the Smithsonian Institution.

+On November 7, 2025, FedEx announced they had grounded their MD-11 fleet, days after UPS Airlines Flight 2976 was involved in a deadly crash in Kentucky.

 Historical fleet

 FedEx Feeder

-FedEx Feeder is the branding applied to all FedEx Express propeller-driven aircraft that feed packages to and from airports served by larger jet aircraft.
+FedEx Feeder is the branding applied to smaller FedEx Express propeller-driven aircraft that feed packages to and from airports served by larger jet aircraft.

-In the United States (along with Morningstar Air Express in Canada), FedEx Express operates FedEx Feeder (and for Morningstar, mainline FedEx service) on a dry lease program where the contractor will lease the aircraft from the FedEx fleet and provide a crew to operate the aircraft solely for FedEx.
-All of the feeder aircraft operated in the United States, plus the Morningstar feeder and mainline fleet, are owned by FedEx and because of this all of the aircraft are in the FedEx Feeder livery (or in the case of Morningstar's mainline fleet, standard FedEx Express livery).
-Just like regional airlines, the contractor operates the aircraft with its own flight number and call sign.
+In the United States, FedEx Express operates FedEx Feeder on a dry lease program where contractors rent aircraft from FedEx to operate routes as assigned by the company.
+The contractor is responsible for providing a crew to operate the aircraft and coordinating all maintenance.
+In exchange, FedEx pays a monthly administrative fee and reimburses the contractor for any expenses related to the operation and maintenance of the aircraft.
+Because the aircraft is owned by FedEx, it may not be used by the contractor for any purpose other than necessary for operating FedEx Feeder routes assigned to it.

-Outside the United States (except for Morningstar Air Express), the contractor will supply its own aircraft, which may or may not be in the FedEx Feeder livery.
-Depending on the arrangement with FedEx, the contractor may be able to carry cargo for other companies with the FedEx cargo.
+Outside the United States, contractors operating FedEx Feeder routes may sometimes fly their own aircraft.
+In that case, the aircraft may not be in the FedEx Feeder livery and the contractor may be able to carry cargo for other companies with the FedEx cargo.